Analysis of a one dimensional energy dissipating free boundary model with nonlinear boundary conditions. Existence of weak solutions: Introduction

 \subsection{Notion of weak solution and main result}

-In this subsection we define a notion of weak solution for system~\eqref{P}--\eqref{P.bord1}, ignoring the boundary condition~\eqref{P.bord2} at $x=0$.
-Then following the classical approach to deal with Signorini problem~\cite{DL76,KS00} this later is expressed separately in a weak form as a variational inequality.
-Before this we recall some definitions and notation about the spaces of functions with bounded variations.
+In this subsection we define a notion of weak solution for system~\eqref{P}--\eqref{P.bord1}, first ignoring the boundary condition~\eqref{P.bord2} at $x=0$.
+Then, following the classical approach to deal with Signorini problem~\cite{DL76,KS00}, this later is expressed separately, in a weak form, as a variational inequality.

-Due to the constraint~\eqref{P.b}, the function $x\mapsto \rho(x,t)$ may admit a jump at the free interface $x=X(t)$.
-It is then convenient to work in some $BV$-space, see~\cite{AFP00,EG15}.
-Given an open interval $I\subseteq \R$, we denote $BV(I)$ the space of functions with bounded variations in $I$, i.e., functions $u\in L^1(I)$ such that the distributional derivative $D u$ is a finite Radon measure on $I$.
-For every function $u \in BV(I)$ we have the following unique decomposition